TriOCuBe/TFT-Bot/README.md

 This is an auto TFT bot, with some decent logic built in.

 Some features of this bot:
+- Compiles to release executables, so you do not need Python / pip installed in order to use it.
+  - This includes being able to completely customize how the bot works through a [config file](#configuration), so you do not need to install python / pip for this either.
 - Keyboard shortcuts use the [keyboard](https://pypi.org/project/keyboard/) package, which allows it to listen globally (so you don't need to have the console selected in the foreground for this to take effect)
   - Ability to pause/resume the bot using `alt+p`
   - Ability to not re-queue the bot for a new game using `alt+n`
 - Does not surrender games early, by default, allowing it to play out most games, which at the ELO your bot will end up at means there's a decent chance you end up in top 4
   - If you're using this for event pass grinding, it will increase your odds of being top 4 which increases the points earned per minute played (faster pass progression)
 - Draft stage pathing (does not just walk to one point, will walk counter-clockwise to try to ensure it picks up a champ)
-- Basic gold logic to only click based on the gold available
-  - If >= 4, buy xp
-  - If >= 1, attempt 3 champ purchases
-    - After that, if >= 2, re-roll
-- Compiles to release executables so you do not need Python / pip installed in order to use it
-- Can load settings from a config file (if you want to customize how it starts up)
+- Two gold-based decision-making systems, a default one (requires **no** dependency) and a higher-effort one (requires additional dependency).
-- Automatically detects your League install location from the Windows registry, allowing non-default installs to still benefit from this script
+- Automatically detects your League install location from the Windows registry.
+  - This means the bot is able to freely start and restart your league client, should any issues arise, no matter where you installed it.

 How stable is this you might ask?
 I recorded this screenshot after a couple days if it running straight, and the battlepass XP matches 😜

 ![image](https://user-images.githubusercontent.com/7606153/208268290-8956bfb0-62d4-4d2f-9dd9-0c17c4c1a20e.png)

 # Usage / Settings